 Transparency is important to us.
 Here you can find more information about product safety and view labels and Safety Data Sheets (SDS) for products we may use.

-This tool estimates the number of bait blocks an animal would need to consume to reach the LD50 (Lethal Dose, 50%) based on the product's active ingredient (AI) and the animal's body weight.
-The LD50 is the dose required to kill half the members of a tested population.
+This tool estimates how many Contrac with Lumitrack bait blocks an animal would need to consume to reach a published LD50 (Lethal Dose, 50%) for bromadiolone, based on body weight.
+The LD50 is the dose estimated to be lethal to half of a tested population.

 Disclaimer: This calculator is for informational and demonstrative purposes ONLY.
-It is a theoretical estimate based on fixed values.
+It is a theoretical estimate based on product label AI content and published species LD50 values.
+Individual sensitivity varies, and veterinary sources often treat a fraction of the LD50 as concerning.
 It is NOT a substitute for professional veterinary advice.
 If you suspect your pet has ingested any poison, contact your veterinarian or the ASPCA Animal Poison Control Center (888-426-4435) immediately.

 Click to view or download the Safety Data Sheets (SDS) for products we use.